bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Sjors Provost: 00:27:53

 Yeah so for a hardware wallet is a nice example usually a hardware wallet will give you an xpub you know if you plug it in it can spit out an xpub and xpub is a way to derive multiple addresses.
-And so a multi-sig address...
+And so a multi-sig address.

 Aaron van Wirdum: 00:28:05